cedrickchee/pytorch-android/README.md

 3. Build the AICamera app using the `Build -> Make Project` menu option in Android Studio

-_If you prefer not to build PyTorch from master, I have commited the files for Caffe2 bits into this git repo.
-Unfortunately, not all files are uploaded to GitHub due to file size limit (see TODO):_
+_If you prefer not to build PyTorch from master, I have commited the files for the Caffe2 bits into this git repo.
+Unfortunately, not all files are uploaded to GitHub due to file size limit._

 ![](static/images/github_file_size_limit.png)

+_Grab the remaining 3 large files from my [Google Drive](https://drive.google.com/drive/folders/1e1lFa8W2rkA8M7mhahe9VSiSMnl0a4Ab?usp=sharing)._

 ### Developer Guide